-For people with limited storage and memory on their smartphones, apps can be a difficult thing to navigate.
-Many of the most popular apps in the U.S. — Facebook, YouTube, Snapchat — are large downloads and extremely demanding to run.
-A phone that has 16GB of storage and 1GB or 2GB of RAM will quickly run out of space for new apps (or photos, music, etc.), and running those heavy apps will often result in crashes, overheating, and slowdowns.
+If you constantly struggle with limited storage and memory on your smartphone, jockeying between uninstalling apps, removing excess data, clearing out your photos, and other tricks to save space, can be time-consuming and confusing.
+It doesn’t help that many of the most popular apps in the U.S. — Facebook, YouTube, Snapchat — are large downloads and resource-demanding.
+An older phone with 16GB of storage and 1GB or 2GB of RAM will quickly run out of space for new apps or photos or music, and running such apps will cause overheating, slowdowns, and crashes.

-What’s more, those kinds of apps eat a ton of data, which is not ideal if you’re on a budget or use your phone as your primary access point to the internet (as is the case for 20% of Americans, according to this Pew report).
+What’s more, those apps also consume a ton of data, which is not ideal if you’re on a budget or use your phone as your primary access to the internet — which holds true for 20% of Americans, according to a Pew report.
 Thankfully, there is an alternative.
 The majority of the most-used apps on the market offer “lite” versions that reduce the drain on your phone and monthly data allotment.
 If a lite variant isn’t available, platforms often have Progressive Web Apps (PWAs), which provide basic functionality through a mobile browser.
 PWAs don’t require a download and are much less processor-intensive.
 Often, companies cover their bases by making their web app into a lite app, offering identical service on both.

 Google Maps Go